almcc/django-app/README.md

 - dj-database-url
 - PostgreSQL

+Todo:

 - CSS & JS Framework
 - JSON API
 - JWT Auth
 - Celery Worker
 - Caching
+- BDD Testing
+- Invoke targets for common tasks

+The Django project is called 'core' and it includes an single app called 'base' which includes a couple of standard items the most projects would need.

 # Running